nunomcruz/SDNLab/README.md

     ```

-6. A modified lab-web image (referred as h4, from the previous lab), to
+6. A modified lab-web image (referred as h4), to
     get it, execute:

     ``` {.bash language="bash"}